 This self-assuredness could probably facilitate setting the bar for her literary works, and help her initiate a novel at a certain level of awareness.
 Dương Thu Hương is more like a person of action than of intellectual inquiry.
 She seems to have an unshakeable faith in her empirical knowledge, and she never tries to distance herself from her writing, which makes her different from Nguyễn Huy Thiệp who scarcely reveals himself in his novels, as commented by Phan Huy Đường.

-If we were to sketch a portrait of Dương Thu Hương, that must be a woman of bravery and endurance, and ironically, that is an archetype of the writers that Việt Minh had tried to produce with their theses on culture: a warrior-writer.
+If we are to sketch a portrait of Dương Thu Hương, that must be a woman of bravery and endurance, and ironically, that is an archetype of the writers that Việt Minh had tried to produce with their theses on culture: a warrior-writer.

 Although Dương Thu Hương’s philosophy of writing has never been explicitly stated, we can easily see that literature is not the ultimate goal of her writing career.
 She has never claimed to be a professional writer.
 Rather, she considers literature as a means of revolution.
 She writes to expose the problems of the current regime, and that is exactly what was expected by the communist leaders. «Literature and arts is also a battlefield, and the artists are the warriors in that battlefield», said Hồ Chí Minh.